sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

 produce a significant result for the *F*-test then you probably do not have a very good regression model (or, quite possibly, you do not have very good data).
-However, while failing this test is a pretty strong indicator that the model has problems, *passing* the test (i.e., rejecting the null) does not imply that the model is good!
+However, while failing this test is a pretty strong indicator that the model has problems, *passing* the test (i.e., rejecting the null hypothesis) does not imply that the model is good!
 Why is that, you might be wondering?
 The answer to that can be found by looking at the coefficients for the multiple regression model we have already looked at :numref:`tab-parent_coeff` in section :doc:`Ch12_Regression_05` above, where the coefficients we got were 125.966 (for the intercept), -8.950 (for ``dani.sleep``) and 0.011 (for ``baby.sleep``).
 I can not help but notice that the estimated regression